This help document answers the following questions:

 Residue: Abbreviation for the amino acid.
 See table.

-How can I tell which dbSNP build this data comes from?
+How can I tell which dbSNP build my query is retrieving data from?

 The dbSNP build number appears (in parentheses) in ID/Version, at the top of the detail report.